Winternats: Qualifying

 Takes place from Thursday through Friday.
 Qualifiers are four minutes long using the IFMAR start with up to ten drivers racing on their own clock.
 A maximum of five qualifiers are run over a two-day period.
 Practice is allowed in the mornings from 8:00 AM till 9:00 AM and in the evenings from the end of qualifying till 5:00 PM.
 Drivers are required to turn marshal after their qualifier or they will be docked one lap from their best qualifier.

 Mains

 The mains are run over a two-day period.
 The lower mains are run on Saturday.
 The upper mains are run on Sunday.
 Mains are run from the lowest to the highest (A-main).
 The winner and runner-up of all mains below the A-main, are allowed the option to bump-up to the next main.
 Trophies are awarded to all A-main participants and the top three places in all mains.
 Bump-up drivers give up their trophy for the chance to race in the next main.

-Traditions

-A free barbecue prepared by Jim on Friday night after the lower mains, consisting of smoked pork and chicken as well as all the fixings, is a unique feature only provided at this event.
-A raffle including car kits, engines, radios, tires, tools, etc., donated by the race sponsors, contributes to the appeal of this race.
-Silver bullets and the Red Cup racing team can trace its origins to the long days and nights of a Winternats week.
-In recent years, this race has been held in mid-February.
-The attendance of pro drivers, manufacturers and race teams make this race a great learning experience for racers.